asynts/pico-os/Docs/Debug/0014_lock-in-boot.md

 -   We are now creating the `SystemHandler` thread later, when the scheduler is already running.

 -   I made it possible to disable a `KernelMutex` during startup.

+-   I removed the interrupt guards from the memory allocation logic.